+Draft of 2017-11-25; currently 1330 words without refs notes or captions

 Reports (up to ~2500 words including references, notes and captions or ~3 printed pages) present important new research results of broad significance.
 Reports should include an abstract, an introductory paragraph, up to four figures or tables, and about 30 references.
 Materials and Methods should usually be included in supplementary materials,

 Title: should be no more than 96 characters (including spaces) One Sentence Summary: capturing the most important point should be submitted for Research Articles, Reports and Reviews.
 These should be a maximum of 125 characters and should complement rather than repeat the title Abstract: of Research Articles and Reports should explain to the general reader why the research was done, what was found and why the results are important.
 They should start with some brief BACKGROUND information: a sentence giving a broad introduction to the field comprehensible to the general reader, and then a sentence of more detailed background specific to your study.
 This should be followed by an explanation of the OBJECTIVES/METHODS and then the RESULTS.
 The final sentence should outline the main CONCLUSIONS of the study, in terms that will be comprehensible to all our readers.
 The Abstract is distinct from the main body of the text, and thus should not be the only source of background information critical to understanding the manuscript.
 Please do not include citations or abbreviations in the Abstract.
 The abstract should be 125 words or less.